 While this isn’t a necessity per se, you’ll definitely want some comfort while sleeping.
 To really rough it, you can stuff a sack with clothing to make your own pillow and pack less.

-This is completely optional.
+This is completely optional, but I recommend one.
 If you want extra comfort while sleeping in your tent, a sleeping pad is a great way to bring some of the comforts of home to the outside.
 These are especially useful if you have a bad back or are prone to muscle aches.

 A tarp can be very useful if it starts to rain.
 You can make yourself a sheltered outdoor living room or give your tent an extra roof!

-You never know when a pocketknife will come in handy!
+You never know when a pocketknife will come in handy in the great outdoors.

 While flashlights are great for moving around, you’ll want some lanterns to light up your campsite at night.
 But be careful!
 Only use battery-powered lanterns in your tent.
-And gas or propane lanterns can be used outside of the tent.
+Gas or propane lanterns should only be used outside of the tent.

 Rope can help you with your shelter to put up a tarp.
 It can also serve as a clothes line.
 It can even help in unexpected situations, like if your shoelaces break.

 Duct tape can fix just about anything and is water resistant!

 These you will need to start your fire.
 Make sure to keep them dry or bring waterproof matches.